bcherng/fim-daemon/README.md

 ## Usage
 The daemon will register as a persistent service and monitor the selected directory in real-time and upload hash and timestamp upon file change detection.
+Administrators can then log-in via https://fim-distribution.vercel.app/ to access and review logs.